titouancreach/NoteSightReading/README.md

 Give it a try: https://note-sight-reading.vercel.app/

-ps1: it's a mobile project so don't open it with your computer browser)
+ps1: It's a mobile project so don't open it with your computer browser.

 [Week end side project]

-Improve your sight reading on various keys (incoming) and complex chords (incoming too) This use [Supabase](https://supabase.com/) for auth and data storage, Reactjs and tailwind.
+Improve your sight reading on various keys (incoming) and complex chords (incoming too) This use [Supabase](https://supabase.com/) for auth and data storage, React and Tailwind.

 TODO:
   - bass clef
   - triade chords
   - jazz chords (half diminished, diminished, augmented, Major7...)
   - chords on both hands (treble + bass key) left hand root and right hand voicings

 ## Supabase cheatsheet